Chivier/ContextKeeper/Keeper/README.md

 ---

-*Streamline your development workflow with Context Keeper - because your perfect development environment should be just a voice command away!*
+*Streamline your development workflow with Keeper - because your perfect development environment should be just a voice command away!*